The Idaho Reports Staff

 Betsy Z. Russell covers Idaho news from the Boise bureau of The Spokesman-Review in Spokane, WA.
 Her "Eye on Boise" blog offers up-to-the-minute news and happenings from the state capital throughout the year - it is one of the must-have bookmarks for any politically-minded person in the Intermountain West.
 She is the longtime president of the Idaho Press Club and has worked with journalists, state officials and others to preserve and improve openness and access in government.

 Dr. Jim Weatherby is a Boise State University emeritus professor and a political analyst.
 He served as Director of the BSU Public Affairs Program and later as Chair of the Department of Public Policy and Administration.
 Weatherby has been interviewed by most of the print and broadcast media in Idaho and by most of the major daily newspapers in the United States.
 He is co-author of The Urban West: Managing Growth and Decline and Governing Idaho: Politics, People, and Power.
 Weatherby has also written numerous manuals on state and local government and conducted workshops for state and local officials for over thirty-five years.
 He is a former executive director of the Association of Idaho Cities and served on the faculty at the University of Idaho and Northwest Nazarene University.
-Dr. Weatherby serves on the board of directors of the City Club of Boise, the Idaho Tax Foundation, and Sage Community Resources, Inc. His wife, Dana, is the former Director of Legal Education for the Idaho State Bar and Associate Director of the Idaho Law Foundation, Inc. They enjoy their daughter, son, daughter-in-law and two grand-children who live in Boise.
+Dr. Weatherby serves on the board of directors of the City Club of Boise, the Idaho Tax Foundation, and Sage Community Resources, Inc. His wife, Dana, is the former Director of Legal Education for the Idaho State Bar and Associate Director of the Idaho Law Foundation, Inc. They enjoy their daughter, son, daughter-in-law and three grandchildren.
 He is a longtime member of the "Die Hard Chicago Cubs Fan Club" and is a co-owner of the Green Bay Packers.

 Executive Producer Bruce Reichert comes inside from his glamorous and adventurous Outdoor Idaho lifestyle every once in a while to make sure everything is running smoothly.